joemoose/dungeoneers.d20/docs/appendix-e-advancement.md

 During each downtime, characters may perform activities of daily living and run errands that can be quickly adjudicated on the spot.

-Each player character may also perform 1 downtime action drawn from the list of 10 actions that follow.
+Each player character may also perform one downtime action drawn from the list of 10 actions that follow.

 Each action on this list takes time and is potentially significant in that it develops a character, leaves a mark on the campaign world, or provides a leg up for adventuring.